Deftioon/Quojo/README.md

 Current CCNOT implementation is cheesy and flimsy, expect errors to occur.

 ### Parallel Gates?
-Parallel Gates will certainly be implemented in the future, but it is not top priority as it is intractable, or rather, it uses too many resources to be applied practically.
+Parallel Gates will certainly be implemented in the future, but it is not top priority as it is impractical, or rather, it uses too many resources to be applied practically.
 To put this into perspective, lets look at the Hadamard Gate.

 To apply a Hadamard Gate on two qubits together, we need a 4x4 Matrix.